Healthy Eating Active Living City

 Per City Council policy, the City Clerk accepts applications to boards, committees, and commissions when there are vacancies due to term expirations or unexpected changes in membership.
 Vacancies are posted in the Monterey Herald as well as the City's social media accounts on each occasion that there are seats available.

-If you are a Monterey resident and would like to be notified of vacancies, please complete the attached board, committee, and commission interest form and email to firstname.lastname@example.org or deliver to the City Clerk at 580 Pacific St., Monterey, CA 93940.
+If you are a Monterey resident and would like to be notified of vacancies, please complete the attached board, committee, and commission interest form and email to firstname.lastname@example.org or mail to the City Clerk at 580 Pacific St., Monterey, CA 93940.
 When we have your form on file and a vacancy is announced on one of your listed boards, committees, or commissions, the City Clerk's office will contact you so that you may participate in the applications process and be considered for appointment by the City Council Subcommittee.
 For more information on the applications process, call the City Clerk’s office at 831-646-3935, email the Clerk, or stop by the office at City Hall at the corner of Pacific and Madison streets.

 Unless otherwise noted, board, committee, and commission meetings are held in the City Council Chamber at the corner of Pacific and Madison streets.
 Agendas are posted outside of the Chamber at least 72 hours before each meeting.